Couple going through divorce signing papers

 Step 4

-If you accept, we will handle everything and close in a matter of days!
+If you accept our offer, we’ll handle all the details and can close in just a matter of days!

-Timeframe: After you tell us a bit about your home, we will get to work creating a customized offer.
-If you choose to accept, we are able to close as quickly as 7 days!
-Of course, if you need longer, we will always work on your schedule.
+Timeframe: After learning about your property, we’ll quickly create a personalized offer.
+If you choose to accept, we can close in as little as 7 days!
+Of course, if you need more time, we will always work according to your schedule and needs.

 Selling Your House During A Divorce?
 Contact Us For Your Cash Offer Today!